hsiaosiyuan0/mole/README.md

 Go is the future of Frontend infrastructure.

-Mole is a toolkit written in Golang provides various functionalities to process source code of the frontend projects.
+Mole is a toolkit written in Golang to facilitate our frontend development experience and will provide various functionalities like lint, code-format, bundle, .etc.

 ## Features